Orange066/EndmemberNet/README.md

 You can then find the trained segmentation model and the test dataset results in the ` segmentation/train_log/` and `metric/` folders, respectively.

+You can skip the training step and directly download the pretrained model from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model), and put the pretrained model to the directory `segmentation/train_log/`.

 ### 4. Unmixing

 Run the following code to generate the unmixing results in the `unmix/` folder: